 We do not have any further information about your package or any way to track your package other than the USPS link which you get as well, so we can't tell you anything more than that website is telling you before the 20-business-day mark.

 International orders that have left the US cannot always be traced (see International Customers section above).
 But if yours can be and you have not received your package within 30 business days of the label ship date, see your order acknowledgment email for instructions on how to request a trace/claim and reshipment.

 Damages in Transit

 Please retain all packaging if your order arrives damaged.
 You must contact us with documentation within 7 days or we cannot file a claim with our carrier and cannot accept your request for return or replacement.
 Sadly, a few unscrupulous customers have ruined things for everybody else and necessitated this policy of verification with no exceptions.

-To submit a request for a replacement for most items, you will need to send digital photographs of the damaged item, showing it in its original container and showing the condition of the packaging it arrived in.
-(Some items require return of the item or other extra steps in order to put in a claim for damage, but the majority of items just need a photo.)
-This is not me being difficult; the USPS requires that you retain the packaging in order to file a claim, so if I'm to file it for you, you have to help me out by keeping the packaging and shipping material and any photos.
+To submit a request for a replacement for most items, you will need to send digital photographs of the damaged item, showing it in its packaging.
+A very few situations require return of the item or other extra steps in order to put in a claim for damage, but the majority of items just need a photo.
+This is not me being difficult; the USPS requires evidence of damage and the original packaging in order to file a claim, and I have to file a claim to replace or refund your order.

 Import duties, taxes, VAT, and other charges are not included in the item price or shipping cost.
 We do not handle these.
 See the Shipping Rates page for details.

 We won't under-value merchandise or mark the item as a gift on customs forms; it's against U.S. and international laws.